anjali76Codes/Prodigy-Web-development-_task01/README.md

 Welcome to my web development journey !
-#anjali76Codes
+# anjali76Codes
-# Responsive Navigation Project
+# Responsive Navigation Menu
 Welcome to my web development journey! 🌐
-#features :
+# features :
- Hover effects
+  Dynamic Hover effects.
- fixed navbar
+  fixed navbar.
- colour changes on Scrolling
+  colour changes on Scrolling.
- Responsive Navbar
+  Responsive Navbar.
- feel free to customize it according to your preferences.
+  Whether you're a seasoned developer or just starting, this project provides a hands-on experience in crafting an immersive web interface. feel free to customize it according to your preferences.